-There are 8 limbs of Ayurveda (Aṣtanga Cikitsa) including Kaya Cikitsa (Body Therapy = General Medicine).
+Ayurveda (Aṣtanga Cikitsa) has 8 limbs, including Kaya Cikitsa (Body Therapy = General Medicine).
 It is a holistic (purna) system: A=B. We are a part of our natural environment and it is part of us!
-All disease is caused by seeing ourselves as separate from the whole, like a cancer cell which takes care of itself and steals resources from the whole natural environment.
+All disease is caused by seeing ourselves as separate from the whole, like a cancer cell that takes care of itself and steals resources from the whole natural environment.

 Ayurveda’s goal is to heal the body by dealing with these negative effects of prakrti.
 It seeks to balance the 5 elements of the body (bhutas): ether (akasha), air (vayu), fire (tejas), water (jalam), and earth (prithivi).
 These correspond to the 5 senses (tanmatras) respectively: sound, touch, sight, taste, and smell.
 These are then related to the 5 sense organs and their actions: ears, skin, eyes, tongue, and nose.